MantisAI/nervaluate/README.md

 | Smith   | I-PER | I-ORG      |
 | resigns | O     | O          |

+## Defining evaluation metrics

 How can we incorporate these described scenarios into evaluation metrics?
-See the [original blog](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) for a great explanation, a summary is included here:
+See the [original blog](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) for a great explanation, a summary is included here.

-We can use the following five metrics to consider difference categories of errors:
+We can define the following five metrics to consider different categories of errors:

 | Error type      | Explanation                                                              |
 |-----------------|--------------------------------------------------------------------------|